Various Types of Circuit Breakers

 One problem with fuses was that when they blew, you had to buy another one before that circuit could be used again.
 This was very inconvenient if the homeowner did not have a box of fuses laying around.
 People did many dumb things to work around this such as wrapping the blown fuse with foil or sticking a penny into the fuse socket to get the lights back on.
 The problem is that those workarounds defeated the protections offered by the fuse.
 If a short circuit existed the modified fuse offered no protection, and wire could easily overheat and cause a fire in the walls.

 Cars still use fuses.
 Older style fuses are cylindrical glass tubes with a thin filament.
 Newer cars have “blade” style fuses which are colored plastic (to identify amperage rating) and work on the same principals.

-In a modern home there are three basic types of circuit protection; Circuit breakers, Ground fault Circuit Interruptors (GFCI’s), and Arc Fault Circuit Interruptors (AFCI’s).
-Just like fuses, Circuit breakers are mechanical devices that “break” a circuit if too much current is drawn through it.
-Circuit breakers are there to protect the house from fire caused by over-heated wires.
+In a modern home there are three basic types of circuit protection; Circuit breakers, Ground-fault Circuit Interrupters (GFCI’s), and Arc Fault Circuit Interrupters (AFCI’s).
+Just like Fuses, Circuit breakers are mechanical devices that “break” a circuit if too much current is drawn through it.
+Circuit breakers are there to protect the house from a fire caused by overheated wires.
 They are not going to prevent electrocution!
 A person can be electrocuted with just a few AMP’s, far less than is required to trip a traditional circuit breaker.
 Remember, a circuit breaker is there to protect the house, and the occupants, from fire.
 Not electrocution.

 Ground Fault Circuit Interruptors (GFCI’s)